elman23/elman23.github.io/index.md

 ## Portfolio

-I use the pretext of a "book app", since I like to keep a list of books to read.
+I use the pretext of a "book app", since I like to keep a list of read books.

 I try to experiment with a minimal entity configuration to focus best on the framework and the language.
-For example, a book may be represented by its author and title.
+For example, a book may be represented simply by its author and title.

 Some applications I have developed as a _base_ for additional freatures: